Treesitter

 {source} is needed if the query contains predicates; then the caller must ensure to use a freshly parsed tree consistent with the current text of the buffer (if relevant). {start} and {stop} can be used to limit matches inside a row range (this is typically used with root node as the {node}, i.e., to get syntax highlight matches in the current viewport).
 When omitted, the {start} and {stop} row values are used from the given node.

-The iterator returns three values: a numeric id identifying the capture, the captured node, and metadata from any directives processing the match.
+The iterator returns four values: a numeric id identifying the capture, the captured node, metadata from any directives processing the match, and the match itself.
 The following example shows how to get captures by name:

-for id, node, metadata in query:iter_captures(tree:root(), bufnr, first, last) do
+for id, node, metadata, match in query:iter_captures(tree:root(), bufnr, first, last) do

 local name = query.captures[id] -- name of the capture in the query